Templar Magna Carta and the Rule of Law:

 The Inns of Court called Middle Temple and Inner Temple are both located surrounding the shared courtyard of Temple Church, at the bottom of Chancery Lane (Fleet Street), diagonally across the street from the Royal Courts of Justice.

-Those sites which are the remnants of the original Knights Templar, who used those sites exclusively for genuine knightly quests, dedicated to good and Holy causes such as the Magna Carta defending the Rule of Law, remain used only for good to this day.
+Those sites which are the remnants of the original Knights Templar, who used those sites exclusively for genuine knightly Quests, dedicated to inherently good and Holy causes such as the Magna Carta defending the Rule of Law, continue to be used as power centers for good to this day.

-Analysis of the Chancery Lane area indicates that the spirit of the original Knights does maintain its esoteric influence over their former domain, working within the hearts and minds of lawyers to insist upon upholding the Rule of Law for the people:
+Analysis of the Chancery Lane area indicates that the spirit of the original Knights Templar does maintain its esoteric influence over their former domain, working within the hearts and minds of traditional Barristers (top-level lawyers) to insist upon upholding the Rule of Law for the people:

 Inner Temple and Middle Temple Inns are both adjacent to the courtyard of Temple Church itself.
-Closest to the consecrated Holy Temple of the original Knights infused with their symbols, it is these two Inns of Court which are proven by the historical record to maintain the most defiant anti-establishment resistance in defense of civil rights.
+Closest to the consecrated Holy Temple of the original Knights Templar infused with their symbols, it is these two Inns of Court which have a historically proven track-record of maintaining the most defiant anti-establishment resistance in defense of Civil Rights.

-For example, the famous Gunpowder Plot of Guy Fawkes, who attempted to blow up the Parliament in session, is directly linked to lawyers from both Inner Temple and Middle Temple Inns of Court:
+Spirit of Resistance to Corruption – The famous Gunpowder Plot of Guy Fawkes, who attempted to blow up the Parliament in session, is directly linked to Barristers from both Inner Temple and Middle Temple Inns of Court:

 The brothers Thomas and Robert Winter, who were admitted to Middle Temple in 1590 AD, were both tried alongside Guy Fawkes as co-conspirators and executed with him.
 Francis Tresham, a member of Inner Temple, was a key conspirator in the Guy Fawkes plot, whose message warning his brother-in-law not to attend Parliament on that day led to discovery of the plot.
 Tresham was exposed by Guy Fawkes under torture, and he died in prison in the Tower of London.

-Within the positive libertarian factions of the British Inns of Court, and in the halls of Inner Temple Inn, whose members include major civil rights leaders such as Mohandas Ghandi and Nelson Mandela, the resistance spirit of the ongoing fight for civil liberties and human rights will also “never be forgot”.
+Within the positive libertarian factions of the British Inns of Court, and in the halls of Inner Temple Inn, whose members include major Civil Rights leaders such as Mohandas Ghandi and Nelson Mandela, the resistance spirit of the ongoing fight for fundamental Human Rights will also “never be forgot”.

-The heritage and legacy of the Knights Templar has thus continued to serve as a motivating inspiration to many of the highest ranking British lawyers, who remain dedicated to civil liberties, opposing various anti-humanitarian agendas of the modern era.
+The heritage and legacy of the Knights Templar has thus continued to serve as a motivating inspiration to a distinct faction of the highest ranking British lawyers, who remain dedicated to civil liberties, opposing various anti-humanitarian agendas of the modern era.